Jesús Navas

-Jesús Navas González ([xeˈsus ˈnaβas ɣonˈθaleθ]; born 21 November 1985) is a Spanish professional footballer who plays as a right winger or a right-back for La Liga club Sevilla.
+Jesús Navas González ([xeˈsus ˈnaβas ɣonˈθaleθ]; born 21 November 1985) is a Spanish former professional footballer who played as a right-back or right winger.

-He has spent the vast majority of his career with Sevilla, playing 605 official matches and winning seven major titles, including three Europa League titles and two Copas del Rey.
+He spent the vast majority of his career with Sevilla, winning eight major titles including four UEFA Cups/Europa Leagues and two Copas del Rey.
 In 2013 he signed for Manchester City, where he won the 2013–14 Premier League.
-He re-joined Sevilla in 2017, going on to hold the club's record for most competitive appearances.
+He re-joined Sevilla in 2017, going on to hold the club's record for most competitive appearances at 705.

-A Spanish international since 2009, Navas helped his country win the 2010 World Cup and Euro 2012, earning over 40 caps and scoring five goals.
+A Spain international from 2009 to 2024, Navas helped his country to win the 2010 World Cup, two European Championships and the 2022–23 Nations League, earning 56 caps and scoring five goals.

 Club career

 Sevilla

 Born in Los Palacios y Villafranca, Province of Seville, Navas joined Sevilla's youth system at age 15.
-In 2003–04, he made his first-team (and La Liga) debut when he played 12 minutes in a 0–1 loss at Espanyol on 23 November 2003.
+In 2003–04, he made his first-team (and La Liga) debut when he played 12 minutes in a 1–0 loss at Espanyol on 23 November 2003.
 He added four more appearances before the season was over, and in 2004–05 he was permanently promoted to the main squad, scoring two goals from 22 games.
 On 3 May 2005, his contract was extended until 2010.

-In 2005–06, Navas once again impressed, being a crucial element as the Andalusians claimed victory in that campaign's UEFA Cup.
-He appeared in all 12 matches in the competition, including the final against Middlesbrough.
+In 2005–06, Navas once again impressed, being crucial as the Andalusians claimed victory in that campaign's UEFA Cup; he appeared in all 12 matches in the competition, including the final against Middlesbrough.
 A deal was arranged for a transfer to Chelsea in August 2006, but the player declined the move citing possible homesickness.
 He was consistently listed among the best players in the league, appearing in Don Balón magazine's Top 50 each year from 2006 to 2008.

-For the next three years, Navas continued to be a regular for Sevilla, always leading the team in assists, while adding nine league goals in total.
-He also helped them to the 2008 edition of the Copa del Rey, and to third place in the following season's championship.
+For the next three years, Navas continued to be a regular for Sevilla, always leading the team in assists while adding nine league goals in total.
+He also helped them to the 2006–07 edition of the Copa del Rey, and to third place in the domestic championship two seasons later.

-Navas was ever present in the 2009–10 campaign, appearing in more than 50 games.
-He led the league in decisive passes (including two in the last round against Almería as Sevilla edged Mallorca for fourth place with a 3–2 away win).
+Navas was ever-present in the 2009–10 campaign, appearing in more than 50 games.
+He provided nine decisive passes (including two in the last round against Almería as Sevilla edged Mallorca for fourth place with a 3–2 away win).
 On 19 May 2010, he scored the second goal in a 2–0 victory in the final of the Copa del Rey against Atlético Madrid.

 Navas' 2010–11 season was greatly undermined by injury, as he appeared in less than half Sevilla's matches.
 On 13 March 2011, he scored a rare header in a 1–1 home draw against eventual champions Barcelona, one of only two competitive goals.